NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 Bug fixes
 ==
 More than 30 bugs are solved.
-The full list can be seen on [Github] (https://github.com/NLog/NLog/issues?utf8=%E2%9C%93&q=milestone%3A4.0+is%3Aclosed+label%3Abug).
+The full list can be seen on [Github](https://github.com/NLog/NLog/issues?utf8=%E2%9C%93&q=milestone%3A4.0+is%3Aclosed+label%3Abug).

 The most noticeable bugs: